Stop the Clot, Spread the Word™ Campaign Kicks Off

 Digital Marketing Efforts Will Expand Reach and Impact

-This educational campaign is supported by a nationwide digital marketing effort that will allow NBCA to reach millions of people with this important information.
-Among other tactics, this campaign involves the distribution of a Web banner (shown to the right) and digital media press release, both of which will help promote the campaign landing page and connect the media and the public to the important assets associated with this campaign.
+This educational campaign is supported by a nationwide digital marketing effort that has allowed NBCA to reach millions of people with this important information.
+Among other tactics, this campaign involves the distribution of a Web banner (shown to the right) and digital media press release, both of which helped to promote the campaign landing page and connect the media and the public to the important assets associated with this campaign.

 Research shows that about 75 percent of people in this country know little or nothing about life-threatening blood clots, but blood clots can be prevented, which makes it crucial for us to raise awareness and, in turn, help to save lives.
 Experts agree, the first and best way to prevent blood clots is to get people to learn about risk factors that might affect them, and to talk to their health care providers about their potential blood clot risks.